Nedgeva/es6-highcharts2image/README.md

 ## Description

 highcharts2image is standalone micro library written in pure JS (ES6) using Promises, runs in browser and requires no extra dependencies (actually it loads all necessary depedencies by itself).
 Just pass chart options to highcharts2image and it will resolve base64 encoded PNG image.
 Can be tweaked to use this lib locally without internet connection.

 ## How it works

   0. highcharts2image takes options and returns Promise object
-  1. highcharts2image creates 1px*1px hidden iframe right before </body>
+  1. highcharts2image creates 1px*1px hidden iframe right before enclosing body tag
   2. adds window.onmessage listener
-  3. appends <div> container to iframe body with provided width and height
+  3. appends div container to iframe body with provided width and height
   4. injects 3 scripts into created iframe and loads them sequentially (highcharts/highstock lib, exporting and offline-exporting JS libs)
   5. renders chart based on provided options to <div> container
   6. optionally runs callback with created chart object (very useful option!)